Mark Tauscher

-Mark Tauscher (/ˈtaʊʃər/; born June 17, 1977) is a former American football offensive tackle who spent his entire 11-year career in the National Football League (NFL) with the Green Bay Packers.
-He was drafted by the Packers in the seventh round of the 2000 NFL Draft.
+Mark Tauscher (/ˈtaʊʃər/; born June 17, 1977) is an American former professional football player who spent his entire 11-year career as an offensive tackle for the Green Bay Packers of the National Football League (NFL).
+He played college football for the Wisconsin Badgers.
+Tauscher was selected by the Packers in the seventh round of the 2000 NFL draft.
 He won Super Bowl XLV with them over the Pittsburgh Steelers.
-He played college football at Wisconsin.
 He now provides studio commentary for NFL coverage on Sky Sports in Britain.

-Early years
+Early life

-While attending Auburndale High School (Auburndale, Wisconsin), Tauscher won three varsity letters in football and baseball along with two varsity letters in basketball, and went to state for basketball in 1992-93.
+While attending Auburndale High School (Auburndale, Wisconsin), Tauscher won three varsity letters in football and baseball along with two varsity letters in basketball, and went to state for basketball in 1992–93.
 In football, he was a two-time All-Conference honoree, while earning Honorable Mention All-State and team MVP honors as a senior.
 In basketball, he won All-Conference honors.
 He was also a member of the National FFA Organization.